lil-Noam/R_Course_2024/final_project/README.md

 1. preprocess_EDA.R - preprocessing of the data and exploratory data analysis.
 2. analysis.R - implementation of helper functions and the regression analyses.
 3. top_features_modeling.R - logistic regression analysis of the filtered data according to the feature selection process done in the linear regression.
-4. RF_RFE.R - to test my idea of feature selection by linear regression, I used more conventional ways of feature importance and selection - first by a recursive elimination model and then by random forest model.
+4. RF_RFE.R - to test my idea of feature importance/selection by linear regression, I used more conventional ways of feature importance and selection - first by a recursive elimination model and then by random forest model, using libraries we haven't used in the course.

  <br><br>